Scopeuk/LinuxForKlipperUsers/readme.md

 ## Case Sensitivity
 All linux commands and folder names are case sensitive, this means that file, File and FiLe are all different files and could be in the same directory, as this is for obvious reasons confusing people avoid names like this.
 This is of note because whilst ls will list the files in the current directory LS or Ls will result in a command not found error.

+## Tab Completion
+Whilst using the terminal it is possible to ask for your current command or command part to be finished for you.
+This is helpful with say long file names where you can type the first two or three letters and then press tab to complete the full name, if there are multiple options hitting tab twice will list all of them.
+This does not work with all commands but does work with almost all [file commands](# Finding your way around the file system) and [service commands](# Services).

 ## Sudo
 The sudo command is a powerful utility command which is used to perform tasks with elevated permissions, roughly analogous to run as administrator functionality on windows. sudo does not do anything directly but instead runs the command in its parameters under the "root" user, the top level administrator account for a linux machine.